 In 2013 we were awarded Best Service Provider by the Victorian African Community Awards.

-In 2014 Australian Lawyers Alliance’s highly regarded Victorian Civil Justice Award was awarded to the Flemington and Kensington Community Legal Centre, in recognition of our work representing Corinna Horvath all the way to the United Nations.
+In 2014 Australian Lawyers Alliance’s highly regarded Victorian Civil Justice Award was awarded to the Flemington and Kensington Community Legal Centre (now IMCL), in recognition of our work representing Corinna Horvath all the way to the United Nations.

 In November 2014 we again received the Tim McCoy Award for our work representing Corinna Horvath and our race discrimination work.